Menstrual Changes

 Exercise and diet

 Adding carbohydrate-rich snacks for a few days before or during your period can sometimes help lessen the emotional distress that can accompany periods.
 However, if you add these carbs day after day, weight gain can occur unless you increase your level of exercise.
-Don’t forget to speak to your doctor about persistent emotional problems and safe ways of finding relief from them.
+Don’t forget to speak to your healthcare provider about persistent emotional problems and safe ways of finding relief from them.

 Supplements